 Outpatient therapy is the traditional and most common method of delivering DBT therapy, but can still take many variations.4,6 For some people, skills can be taught during individual therapy if they are not successful in a group setting or the agency does not provide groups.

 Outpatient therapy may also provide the full model with skills training groups, individual therapy, and phone coaching.
-New technology continues to be developed, and apps or virtual options may be incorporated.
-Outpatient therapy is for those that are struggling but are functional and safe enough between groups to not need higher levels of care such as some of the settings listed below:
+New technology continues to be developed, and apps or online DBT options may be incorporated.
+Outpatient therapy is for those that are struggling but are functional and safe enough between groups to not need higher levels of care such as some of the settings listed below.

 Intensive outpatient therapy will meet several times a week, often 3-5 groups per week.
 Depending on the program, outpatient therapy may be entirely DBT-focused, or DBT may be a portion of the program.
 With the higher frequency of groups, intensive outpatient therapy will frequently cover skills more than once, or cover them more rapidly, and may incorporate more review, processing, and troubleshooting into groups.
 Intensive outpatient therapy is frequently for those at risk of inpatient hospitalization or are exiting a higher level of care.